clitic/signauth/README.md

 - ZZZ -> real person id who has this signature style

 So if XXX equal ZZZ then it is a real signature, and if XXX notequal to ZZZ then it is a fake signature.

-You can run the below commands to test out the model or [open in colab](https://colab.research.google.com/github/360modder/signauth/blob/master/others/SignAuth_Google_Colab.ipynb).

 - Intitial Setup